Rutgers Cancer Institute of New Jersey

-I came to The Cancer Institute of New Jersey in 2008 after completing a fellowship in surgical oncology at the Memorial Sloan-Kettering Cancer Center.
+I came to Rutgers Cancer Institute of New Jersey in 2008 after completing a fellowship in surgical oncology at the Memorial Sloan-Kettering Cancer Center.
 There, I received specialized training in the surgical management of hepatobiliary and pancreatic cancers.
 I completed my internship and residency in general surgery at the UCLA Medical Center.
-During my surgical residency I completed a PhD in Molecular, Cell and Developmental Biology through UCLA’s STAR program (Specialized Training in Advanced Research) which is a program designed to provide formalized training in research to post-graduate medical trainees.
+During my surgical residency I completed a PhD in Molecular, Cell and Developmental Biology through UCLA’s STAR program (Specialized Training in Advanced Research), which is a program designed to provide formalized training in research to post-graduate medical trainees.

-To schedule an appointment call 732-235-8515
+To schedule a new patient appointment call 732-235-8515.